MN 152** The Development of the Faculties – Indriyabhāvanāsutta

 9.9

-It’s like how a strong person could let two or three drops of water fall onto an iron cauldron that had been heated all day.
+Just as, Ānanda, a strong man might drop two or three drops of water onto an iron pan heated all day by the sun:

 Seyyathāpi, ānanda, balavā puriso divasaṁsantatte ayokaṭāhe dve vā tīṇi vā udakaphusitāni nipāteyya.